dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 # The Kernel Snap

 The kernel snap is a powerful snap.
 It includes both the kernel image as well as the initrd for Ubuntu Core.
 The kernel can be very device specific.
-Be sure to modify the `snap/snapcraft.yaml` for the proper source, config, and device tree files for your particular device.

 This specific kernel is built for Qemu's RISC-V virt machine.
-No device tree is required for this machine; Qemu loads it into the machine's memory for us.
+Qemu bundles its own device tree for the RISC-V virt machine and one isn't available in the kernel source tree.
+So at snap build-time we dump the dtb file.
+Note that the machine definition in the `qemu-system-riscv64` invocation must match the dtb file used to run the machine.
+This means that if we want to use e.g. the full 8 cores available on the virt machine, we would have to modify both the snap and the Qemu invocation.

 Later kernel will provide better RISC-V support; I would recommend at least 5.11, but any RISC-V supporting kernel should work well enough.
+Here we use the kernel debian package available directly from the Ubuntu archives for simplicity and to speed up snap building.

 Building:

-`snapcraft --destructive-mode --target-arch=riscv64 --enable-experimental-target-arch`
+`snapcraft`

 ## For Beginners